 In 2012 the National Plant Protection Organization of the Netherlands merged with other governmental organizations and formed the Netherlands Food and Consumer Product Safety Authority (NVWA).

 The National Plant Protection Organization of the Netherlands was established in 1899.
 In 2012 the NPPO merged with other governmental organizations and formed the Netherlands Food and Consumer Product Safety Authority (NVWA).
-The NVWA is an integral part of the Ministry of Economic Affairs and its head office is based in Utrecht.
+The NVWA is an integral part of the Ministry of Agriculture, Fisheries, Food Security and Nature and its head office is based in Utrecht.

 Activities